dkfans/keeperfx/docs/keeperfx_readme.txt

 Q: The game starts up to main menu, but when I try to load a level, it exits back to desktop.
 A: There may be many reasons for that.
 Try checking your LOG file.
-   Also, try adding keeperfx.exe and keeperfx_dbg.exe to DEP list in Windows - that's the solution to most common problem.
+   Also, try adding keeperfx.exe and keeperfx_hvlog.exe to DEP list in Windows - that's the solution to most common problem.
    DEP is a Data Execution prevention mechanism; search the net for details about it.